-David Riesenberg is a senior associate in the Firm's International Arbitration and Litigation Practice Groups.
+David Riesenberg is counsel in the Firm's International Arbitration and Litigation Practice Groups.
 David has represented and advised sovereign States and private companies in international arbitrations before tribunals of the International Centre for Settlement of Investment Disputes (ICSID), the Permanent Court of Arbitration (PCA), and the International Tribunal for the Law of the Sea (ITLOS), as well as in ad hoc arbitration under the UNCITRAL Arbitration Rules.

 David has also represented and advised sovereign States, State-owned enterprises, intergovernmental organizations, and private parties in litigation before the US Courts of Appeals, the US District Courts, and the DC Superior Court.
 In association with local counsel, David has advised clients regarding transnational disputes involving litigation before the national courts of Belgium, Canada, France, Germany, India, Ireland, the Netherlands, Switzerland, and the United Kingdom.
 David has also advised or represented sovereign States in confidential matters, including those involving sensitive political topics and national security.